- Approximate leaf spread: 45cm (18 inches)

 This is a waterlily species which originates from still waters in northern Europe through to Asia and America.
 It is by far the smallest white waterlily, and therefore ideally suited to the smaller pond or tub garden.
 It produces many small, simple, elegant, pure white flowers over an exceptionally long bloom period.
 The leaves are mid green, often with burgundy overtones, and have a softer, more delicate look than the leaves of the typical garden waterlilies.
 Together with the smaller, simple flowers, they give the plant a real 'wildflower' feel.
-This species deserves to be more widely known but is very rarely available, as it can only be grown from seed.
-Plants offered for sale under this name are rarely or never N. tetragona, but are garden waterlily varieties instead, which look quite different.
+This species deserves to be more widely known but is very rarely available, as it can only be grown from seed (we grow our own from our own seed).
+Plants offered for sale under this name are rarely N. tetragona, but are garden waterlily varieties instead, which actually look quite different.

 Read more here on how to pot and care for your plant.